-A morning after pill should not be used more than once in the same menstrual cycle, but if you find you absolutely need to – always talk to your GP about it first.
+A morning after pill should not be used more than once in the same menstrual cycle, but if you find you absolutely need to, speak to your GP or sexual health clinic about it first.

 What about if you are already pregnant when you take it?

 Don’t panic, the morning after pill will not cause harm to the baby, nor will it terminate the pregnancy.
 In fact, there is no known evidence of negative effects.

 Does the morning after pill change your period?

 Most contraceptive pills, implants or coils will have some sort of effect on your periods, but this is normal and is very unlikely to affect fertility now or later in life.
 You may experience menstrual bleeding before your next period is due.
 Early bleeding is usually a sign the pill has worked; so it is well to be prepared.

 Serious side effects with morning after pills are infrequent.
 The more common side effects are headache, nausea, weariness, dizziness and more painful periods.
 You can find more information about side effects here.